 So, despite the inherent health risks in flat-faced dog breeds, they’re still experiencing a “population boom.”

-But why do dog owner’s loyalty does not waver despite the health risks hardwired to these breed’s genes?
+But why do dog owners’ loyalty not waver despite the health risks hardwired into these breed’s genes?

 Reasons Why Flat-faced Dog Breeds Are Popular